10 holiday shopping tips for finding the perfect gift at the right price

 How to keep your holiday spending on budget

 There is such a thing as being too generous, especially during the holidays.
-In 2015, Americans budgeted, on average, $8301 for presents.
+In 2022, Americans budgeted, on average, $8671 for presents.
 That can be a tough bill to face in the new year.
-Here are some holiday spending tips to help get you through the season with your wallet in tact.
+Here are some holiday spending tips to help get you through the season with your wallet intact.

 Value your relationships

 Write down everyone you plan to give gifts to—from your nearest and dearest to your in-laws and the mail carrier.
 Then put a dollar figure next to each name.
 Setting price limits helps you keep your holiday budget on track.

 Despite your best intentions, perfect gifts have a way of blowing your holiday budget.
 If you find a gift that’s over your budget, use your phone to see if you can find a better price elsewhere.
 Many stores have price-match policies if you find a better deal.

 One of the surest ways to overspend is to wait until the last minute and buy all your gifts in a rush.
 Not only are you more likely to overspend, but it also makes an already stressful time of the year even more so.

 For many people, the latest and greatest features aren’t important.
 You’re likely to save big by gifting an older version of a device that was the latest and greatest just a few months ago.

 Know the truth about Black Friday and Cyber Monday